 In summer 2021, we ran our UK Workplace Study for the fifth time.
-In simple terms, we run an anonymous employee survey to a random sample of 2,000 people working in the UK, and use the results to get a better sense of what ‘others’ experience and feel about their work.
+In simple terms, we run an anonymous employee survey to a random sample of 2,000 people working in the UK, and use the results to get a better sense of what ‘others’ (i.e. not our clients) experience and feel about their work.

 The data contributes to our employee survey benchmark data, so when we look at an organisation’s results for the first time – we can see how this compares to the ‘average’ response.
-Some questions and measures score naturally high, and this data isn’t skewed by who we work with or our clients from a particular sector (which could also be argued as a disadvantage).
+Some questions and measures score naturally high, and this data isn’t skewed by who we work with or our clients from a particular sector.

 Overall, how satisfied are you with your organisation as a place to work?